Climate change, social inequality & psychosocial wellbeing with emerging digital data – a multidisciplinary network between UK and South Korea

 Recent developments in social data science and machine learning techniques mean the disproportionate effect of climate change on different vulnerable groups can be measured and tracked using emerging sources of digital data.
 These new data sources contain patterns of various human behaviours in vulnerable people, which can be utilised to infer individual differences in psychosocial wellbeing.

-This project aims to build a cross-national network of multidisciplinary researchers between the UK and the Korea Advanced Institute of Science and Technology (KAIST) in South Korea, to investigate the effect of climate change on psychosocial wellbeing inequalities with emerging sources of digital data.
+This project aimed to build a cross-national network of multidisciplinary researchers between the UK and the Korea Advanced Institute of Science and Technology (KAIST) in South Korea, to investigate the effect of climate change on psychosocial wellbeing inequalities with emerging sources of digital data.

 Research overview